 - 7 tips for overcoming and dealing with writer’s block

-- How to sell art online and make money from your artworks
+- How to sell art online and make money from your artwork

-- 7 qualities that viral content should have
+- 7 traits of virality that viral content should have